Updated: April 21, 2021 at 9:29AM

 - Chapels are open for individual prayer and hall Masses.

-- Students should use bathrooms and shower rooms only within their sections, and each student should restrict usage to the same 1-3 toilets and showers, which will aid contact tracing.
+- Students should use bathrooms and shower rooms only within their sections.

 For a list of FAQs about Residential Life, visit the Coronavirus FAQs for Residential Life page.